RattyDAVE/docker-ubuntu-xrdp-mate-custom/README.md

 Contents:
 - Ubuntu 16.04
 - Mate Desktop (ubuntu repo)
-- XRDP built from source
+- XRDP built from source (devel branch)
-- XRPDXORG built from source
+- XRPDXORG built from source (devel branch)
 - tightvncserver (ubuntu repo)
-- Midori web browser (ubuntu repo)
+- Epiphany web browser (ubuntu repo)
 - openssh-server (always useful)
 - Custom xrdp.ini script
 - UK Keyboard layout
 - UK Timezone

 Reasons for choosing the souce of XRDP and XRDPXORG over the repo versions is that the display can resized.
 Also xorg is far more effecient at memory and processing.
+(At present.
+I have experimented with ubuntu 17.xx and this is not the case anymore)

 ```
 docker run --name RattyDAVEv2 \